vkocaman/Python/README.md

-# Python
+# Python Basics for Beginners
-Python exercise files
+Python tutorials and exercise files that I prepared for beginners